Differentiating Autistic Burnout from Depression: A Comprehensive Guide

 1. Cause and Triggers

 • Autistic Burnout: Triggered by prolonged sensory, social, and emotional overload, often due to excessive masking and lack of accommodations.
+To see how this patterns out over a lifetime, read our guide on how a PDA evaluation can identify masking in adults.

 • Depression: Can be triggered by life events (loss, trauma, stress), genetic predisposition, or neurochemical imbalances.